kaushikdas0/spotify-like-video-welcome-screen/README.md

-# Spotify Like Video Welcome Screen
+# Spotify Like Video Welcome Screen - IOS - Swift
 Displays a video welcome screen like Spotify.
 This code can be reused by other apps to create the welcome screen.

 # Screencast